 The bill has already passed the House of Commons and is now facing scrutiny from the Lords.
 From January 11 it will be in the committee stage, followed by a vote on whether to accept or reject the amendments put forward by the Lords.

-5. The Online Harms Bill
+5. The Online Safety Bill

-What is the Online Harms Bill?
+What is the Online Safety Bill?

 The Online Safety Bill is currently in the draft stage, meaning that it is still in the process of being written.
 A joint committee of Lords and MPs has been appointed to consider the government’s draft before it is put to parliament.